bruceliu68/lb-cli/README.md

-# tds-cli
+# lb-cli

 # How to Use

-npm install tds-cli -g
+npm install lb-cli -g

-tds init projectName
+lb init projectName